jiaohehu/NPreview/DOC-diagram.md

     These instructions can be used to draw tick markers, i.e., the one that can be found along a number line.

-    The length of the tick is default to 0.33 grid unit.
-This is how far it will extend itself away from the point.
-But it can be changed changed by the (ticklength) setting, for example to set to a string of '0.75' will make a 0.75 grid unit long.
+    The protrusion of the tick is default to 0.33 grid unit.
+This is length of the line it will protrude away from the point.
+It is controlled by the (tick-protrude) setting.
+It is always in the grid unit length.
+    The default is '0.33'.

-    The color of the grid is set to black, unless changed by the (tickcolor) setting, which must follow a MetaPost syntax for colors, i.e., "0.5[red,white]" , etc. The thickness of the line can be changed by setting the (ticksize).
+    The color of the tick is set to black, unless changed by the (tick) setting, which describes the color of the tick, such as "0.5[red,white]".
+    The thickness of the tick line is controlled by the setting (tick-width).
     The default is "1pt".

-## Path expression

-The syntax for creating a new variable is shown as follows.
-For example, we can assign a new path consisting of two points (0,0) to (1,1) to a variable named 'a' as follows.

-    a := (0,0) (1,1)

-What follows the `:=` is the path expression.
-A path expression can contain literal coordinates, path variables, path functions, and combinations of all of them.

-    a := (0,0) b (1,1) c (2,2) $somepoints(d,3,5)

-In the previous example a new path variable is to be created and assigned a new path containing a new set of path points.
-The first point will be (0,0).
-Its second point will be copied path variable b, assuming b is not empty.
-If b is empty, then no points are copied, and the second point of a becomes (1,1).

-The $somepoints(d,3,5) syntax expresses a path function.
-A path function will take as its parameters either path variables or numbers (no literal coordinates), and will return a new path.
-Thus, the points taken after (2,2) are going to be whatever returned by the $somepoints() function.

 ## Drawing text Labels